femboyfin/dbdideas/survivor_perks.md

 ## [Cut Loose](<https://deadbydaylight.wiki.gg/wiki/Cut_Loose>) 📉 🗑️

 - Removed cooldown
-  - Cooldown isn't particularly necessary because the chaining of the effect is lost after it's pre-existing timer expires and the effect isn't particularly strong.
+  - Cooldown isn't particularly necessary because the chaining of the effect is lost after its pre-existing timer expires and the effect isn't particularly strong.
 - Increased timer to **6/7/8** seconds *(was 4/5/6)*
-  - Makes the timer a bit more forgiving, enabling chaining to be slightly more viable as the cost of unnecessarily incrementing window-entity-blocks is cost enough on it's own.
+  - Makes the timer a bit more forgiving, enabling chaining to be slightly more viable as the cost of unnecessarily incrementing window-entity-blocks is cost enough on its own.

 ## [Dance With Me](<https://deadbydaylight.wiki.gg/wiki/Dance_With_Me>) 📉 🗑️